alea-git/alea-git.github.io/_projects/fudeo.md

 It was good anyway, our goal was to **test the market**, to see if it made sense to invest money and time in the development of Fudeo.
 Before we started writing the code, we decided to sponsor a Facebook post to generate leads.
 The result was about twenty emails in a few days.
 It could have been enough.

-So, here's the strategy: record the first three video lessons on the fifteen planned, create the platform and make them accessible for free in exchange for the email.
+So, **here's the strategy**\: record the first three video lessons on the fifteen planned, create the platform and make them accessible for free in exchange for the email.
 Everything was ready by the end of May.
 We publish the platform and start the sponsorship on Facebook.

 After about a week, a call arrives on Alessandro's personal phone: the number was taken from the Stripe checkout, indicated for assistance.

 We had made the **first sale** and the buyer was worried because, beyond the first three, he saw no other lesson.

-> At that exact moment, we realized that the "fake it until you make it" is dangerous for a product.
+> At that exact moment, we realized that the "fake it until you make it" method is dangerous for a product.
 We reimbursed the entire amount and gave him a 50% discount code that he could use when we arrived to publish the eighth lesson (just to be clear, we left him access to the course anyway).
 The next day, the situation repeats itself: purchase, refund, e-mail apology.

 We decided, therefore, to record the other video-lessons and to signal throughout the site, even more times, that we were in the pre-launch phase and therefore the lessons had not yet been recorded all.